syncfusion-content/wpf-docs/wpf/Introduction/Common-Supports.md

 ## Testing

-The following Syncfusion® controls come with built in testing support like [Coded UI](https://learn.microsoft.com/en-us/archive/msdn-magazine/2012/march/coded-ui-test-automation-using-visual-studio-2010-coded-ui) and QTP that enables you to develop enriched automation Test Project for automation to ensure the reliability.
+The following Syncfusion controls come with built in testing support like [Coded UI](https://learn.microsoft.com/en-us/archive/msdn-magazine/2012/march/coded-ui-test-automation-using-visual-studio-2010-coded-ui) and QTP that enables you to develop enriched automation Test Project for automation to ensure the reliability.

 ### Coded UI